Teen Painkiller Addiction

 • Plain oxycodone both in pills and liquid form.

-Painkiller Addiction Side Effects and Symptoms
+Side Effects and Symptoms of Teen Prescription Drug Abuse

-Taking opioid pain pills for a couple of days can lead to side effects.
-Like, constipation, drowsiness, stomach problems, or itchiness.
-Given that the pain pills are taken as instructed, the side effects may cause inconveniences but may not be dangerous.
-However, when the medications are taken for longer or in higher doses, they could lead to the following risks:
+When pain pills are taken as instructed, the side effects may cause inconveniences but are usually not dangerous.
+However, when medications are taken for longer or in higher doses, they could lead to the following risks:

-• Physical dependence.
 Failure to take the pills means that the person experiences withdrawal symptoms.

 When taken for non-medical purposes, painkillers can lead to adverse health effects like overdose, dependence, addiction, or even death.